Armenian Rice Pilaf, a prayerful Easter Tradition with Agnes Fuller

 - 1 cup white rice, rinsed, strained (Agnes uses Carolina brand rice)

 - 2 ½ cups fresh or canned chicken stock

 - ½ teaspoon coarse kosher salt, more or less to taste (Agnes does not add salt to her Pilaf)

-- Pour in a few tablespoons of the chicken stock, stir rapidly to incorporate, then pour in remaining broth.
+- Pour in a few tablespoons of the chicken stock, stir rapidly to incorporate with the noodles, then pour in remaining broth.

 - Add rice, and salt, stir once to blend the mixture then do not stir again throughout the cooking process.